Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models: Introduction

 \cite{bayarri2012criteria} describes a series of desiderata for default priors used for model selection and model averaging, with a particular focus on problems involving multiple linear regression.
 These include various forms of consistency and invariance, as well as predictive matching.
 More recently, \cite{som2014paradoxes} and \cite{som2016conditional} suggested additional criteria related to the behavior of the Bayes factor as a subset of the significant coefficients grow to infinity.
 This setting is important because it serves as a proxy for situations in which effects sizes vary dramatically across covariates.
-Such situations arise often in practice, and they are arguably the kind of problem in which well-designed statistical methods can make a real difference. \cite{som2014paradoxes} and \cite{som2016conditional} show that standard priors such as mixtures of $g$ priors \citep{liang2008mixtures} fail to satisfy their new criteria (a behavior they call \textit{the conditional Lindley paradox}), and introduce mixtures of block $g$ priors that address the issue by grouping covariates into blocks and assigning different shrinkage parameters to each block of associated coefficients.
+Such situations arise often in practice, and they are arguably the kind of problem in which well-designed statistical methods can make a real difference. \cite{som2014paradoxes} and \cite{som2016conditional} show that mixtures of $g$ priors \citep{liang2008mixtures} fail to satisfy their new criteria (a behavior they call \textit{the conditional Lindley paradox}), and introduce mixtures of block $g$ priors, which address the issue by assigning different shrinkage parameters to preselected groups of coefficients.